 Overview of PSM requirements

 Process safety management prevents the accidental release of hazardous chemicals in the workplace.
-Industrial ammonia refrigeration systems fall under PSM because they function at elevated pressure levels and pose significant exposure risks.
+Moreover, industrial ammonia refrigeration systems fall under PSM because they operate at elevated pressure levels and create significant exposure risks.
+Therefore, ammonia process safety remains a critical focus for compliance and worker protection.

 There are 14 elements to PSM compliance which include:

 While the standard includes requirements for what to include in a PSM program, it doesn’t dictate what compliance looks like.
-For example, under the mechanical integrity component, companies must “establish and implement written procedures to maintain the on-going integrity of process equipment.”
+For instance, in the realm of maintaining ammonia process safety, the mechanical integrity component requires companies to “establish and implement written procedures to maintain the ongoing integrity of process equipment.”

 There’s no specific requirement for what those procedure documents should look like, so many companies struggle with creating their programs from scratch.